-One of the simplest ways to increase the humidity for your houseplants is to mist them with a spray bottle a couple of times a week.
+One of the simplest ways to increase the humidity for your Monstera and prevent drooping stems is to mist it with a spray bottle a couple of times a week.
 We love these amber glass bottles from Amazon.

-Place your houseplants over a tray of pebbles with fresh water over the top.
-Over the day water from the tray will evaporate giving the plants above exactly what they’re looking for.
+Place your Monstera over a tray of pebbles with fresh water over the top.
+Over the day water from the tray will evaporate giving your plant above exactly what it’s looking for.

 To quickly raise the humidity and wash down your monstera of any long-standing dust, you can always give them a quick shower.
 Simply pop them in the shower and wash them down with lukewarm water, this will clean off the leaves and give the soil a good soaking.

 If you’re lucky enough to have great lighting in your bathroom you can move your monstera in there to increase the humidity.
 The running water from your showers means your bathroom is probably one of the most humid in your home.
 This can go a long way to preventing drooping leaves without having to do anything on a regular basis!